passionweb-manuel-schnabel/webm/README.md

 ### `convertOnSave`

-    # cat=basic; type=boolean; label=Convert video on save action in backend (default=convert with task)
+    # cat=basic; type=boolean; label=Convert video on save action in backend (default=convert with task/symfony command)
     convertOnSave = 0

-Every video will be added to the queue and will be processed with the corresponding task by default.
+Every video will be added to the queue and will be processed with the corresponding task/symfony command by default.
 If you want to convert the video with saving it you can enable that with this option.
 The video will not be added to the queue.

 ### `mimeTypes`